Mastoidectomy

 1. Cortical Mastoidectomy (Simple Mastoidectomy or Schwartz Procedure): 🔗Read more:

 2. Combined Approach Tympanoplasty (CAT): It was started by Jansen in 1960.
 Surgery involves cortical mastoidectomy with tympanoplasty and a posterior tympanotomy.
 Posterior tympanotomy is the creation of a small window in the facial recess area to inspect and remove disease from the middle ear.
-The facial recess approach to the middle ear is also used in the insertion of cochlear implant electrodes.
-Facial recess is a triangular area bounded by the facial nerve medially, the chorda tympani laterally and the fossa incudis superiorly.
+This approach offers a good view of the sinus tympani and posterior mesotympanum.
+The facial recess is a crucial surgical landmark and a common ENT viva question.
+It forms a triangular area bounded by:

 Canal Wall Down (CWD) Surgeries.